 Seeking a stronger line of defence against malaria for millions of people.

 Mosquitoes’ resistance to insecticides threatens to undermine progress against malaria.
-Although the number of new malaria cases has fallen dramatically over the past 15 years, progress has recently stalled.
-According to the World Health Organization, there were 216 million cases of malaria worldwide in 2016, five million more cases than the year before.
+Although the number of new malaria cases has fallen dramatically over the past 15 years, progress has recently slowed.
+According to the World Health Organization, there were 228 million cases of malaria worldwide in 2018, compared to 219 million cases in 2017.

 Mosquito nets provide a physical barrier against mosquitoes, and treating the nets with insecticide makes them lethal for mosquitoes that land on them.
 One of the most effective means of preventing malaria is sleeping under a long-lasting insecticidal net.
 Making these nets available in malaria-endemic countries could save millions of lives.